melio-consulting/infra-problem/README.md

 1. Create an EC2 instance and install Docker & Terraform on it. - For developers.
 -This is done by the use of IaC - Terraform

-2. Create Infrastructure as Code using Terraform for the creation of the deployment of the infrastructure Deploy the infrastructure using Terraform.
+2. Create Infrastructure as Code (main.tf file) using Terraform for the deployment of the infrastructure.
+Deploy the infrastructure using Terraform.

 ### Initialize the working directory